Acknowledgements

 Light Sources: Torches, candles, lamps, or the like require a free hand to hold them.
 One such light source is required for every 4 dungeon explorers.

-Fleeing the Dungeon: When the party flees back to camp in disarray (as opposed to an orderly withdrawal), each character must make a save against DEX and WIL.
+Fleeing the Dungeon: When the party flees back to camp in disarray (as opposed to an orderly withdrawal), each character must make a save against DEX and CHA.
 If the DEX save is failed, they lose 1d6x10% of treasure obtained.
-If the WIL save is failed, they take 1d6 WIL damage.
+If the CHA save is failed, they take 1d6 CHA damage.

 Tunnelling